fyflo/SHUD/README.md

 - **Launch overlay on main monitor** - launches the overlay on top of the game

 ### Hiding players

+P.S.
+You can also open the application in a browser or from another device via local IP.
+Example: http://192.168.0.103:2626/

 In the "Hiding players" section you can:
 - Hide individual players from being displayed on the HUD